 Steel Production using Vacuum TechnologyClassroom Training

-The course aims to develop the analytical skills of the vacuum process and therefore predict when it is time to introduce, optimize or verify the metallurgical capabilities of a vacuum tank degasser and the recirculation degasser in a melt shop.
-Different steel grade routes will be analyzed, focusing on chemical analysis tracking, energy balance models and best metallurgical performances.
+This course aims to develop analytical skills surrounding the vacuum process, which helps to predict the ideal time for introducing, optimizing, or verifying the metallurgical capabilities of a vacuum tank degasser and the recirculation degasser in a melt shop.
+Different steel grade routes will be analyzed, focusing on chemical analysis tracking, energy balance models, and optimum metallurgical performance.

 Definition of the pre-conditions of the process and a link to the plant logistics conclude the study of the route definition of the process.
 Plant characteristic aspects will be analyzed, aiming to verify the influence of factors on the metallurgical performance.